 10 Things To Do If You’re Thinking About Divorce – San Diego Divorce Mediation & Family Law

 Sometimes the decision to get divorced is an easy one where both parties agree to separate, while other times you do not see it coming.
-Either way, once you are faced with divorce there are several things your should do before moving forward.
+Either way, once you are faced with divorce there are several things you should do before moving forward.

 Can You Repair Your Marriage?

-Divorce can be traumatic for you, your spouse and your entire family and social network.
+Divorce can be traumatic for you, your spouse, and your entire family and social network.
 Before you go through the time, expense, and angst of going through a divorce, think long and hard about whether your marriage can be fixed.
 There are so many great therapists who can try to help you regain that love and respect you both once held firm.
 You need to weigh whether you can live a happy life in your current situation and if the compromises necessary are worth it.
-You may also consider a separation which allows you to remain married, but live apart physically and financially.
+You may also consider a separation that allows you to remain married, but live apart physically and financially.